igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 <!--more-->

-With the proliferation of various video-sharing platforms such as YouTube, Vimeo, Bilibili, etc., the ability to post videos or include them in articles has become a necessity for any blog or website.
+With the proliferation of various video-sharing platforms such as [YouTube](https://www.youtube.com/), [Vimeo](https://vimeo.com/), [Bilibili](https://www.bilibili.com/), etc., the ability to post videos or include them in articles has become a necessity for any blog or website.
-If we look at how this can be done when using a Hugo-based website, it will largely depend on your chosen Hugo theme.
+This can be easily achieved if you plan to use videos from YouTube and Vimeo only, as Hugo includes built-in [youtube](https://gohugo.io/content-management/shortcodes/#youtube) and [vimeo](https://gohugo.io/content-management/shortcodes/#vimeo) shortcodes by default.

 {{< toc >}}